Hypokalemic periodic paralysis – an owner’s manual

 - Salt: One of the most potent triggers of hypokalemic periodic paralysis is consumption of sodium chloride.
 The salt effect is far less known than the carbohydrate trigger, and many articles on hypokalemic periodic paralysis don’t even mention this trigger.
 For many people it is easier to reduce salt than it is to reduce carbohydrates.
 Many foods contain huge amounts of salt, particularly snacks and tomato sauce.
 Restaurants and movie theatres will often add large amounts of salt to many foods, most notably pizza, nachos and snacks such as popcorn.
 Soda drinks that contain both sodium and sugar are a particular problem.

 - Excitement / fear / epinephrine: Excitement or fear results in the body producing epinephrine, which makes episodes of paralysis more likely in some patients.
 Epinephrine injected to treat allergic reactions to foods, and epinephrine-like drugs such as albuterol used in asthma inhalers can trigger episodes of paralysis.
 This appears to be due to the effect of epinephrine in reducing blood potassium.
 The same pathway is often manipulated therapeutically: medications that block epinephrine effects such as beta-blockers are sometimes used to reduce the effect of epinephrine produced by the body.
 However, beta-blockers should be used only with caution, since they can produce severe problems in people with low blood pressure, slow heart rate (bradycardia) or asthma.

-- Exercise: After strenuous exercise there is increased risk of symptoms of hypokalemic periodic paralysis, presumably due to the drop of blood potassium after exercise to below pre-exercise levels.
+- Exercise: After strenuous exercise there is increased risk of symptoms of hypokalemic periodic paralysis.

 - Cold environment: Muscles exposed to cold can become weak.
 Re-warming usually recovers muscle strength.